 Portable wheelchair lifts, which can be used on both straight and curved staircases, offer a more temporary solution.
 Highlights are that they are easy to use and can be used in more than one location.
 The downside is, typically, they cannot be self-operated.

 Another option is a stair lift, a mechanical device that has a chair attached to a rail, which takes seniors up and down the stairs.
-On average, stair lifts cost between $1,000 and $3,000.
-While less expensive than platform lifts, stair lifts are preferably for seniors who have trouble with stairs, but do not need a wheelchair.
+On average, stair lifts cost between $2,000 and $7,500.
+While less expensive than platform lifts, stair lifts are preferable for seniors who have trouble with stairs, but do not need a wheelchair.